dilame/instagram-private-api/README.md

         .setResource('userInfo', {id: id})
         .send()
         .then(function(data) {
-			// data variable is pure json object which will be parsed
+			// data variable is a pure JSON object which will be parsed
-			// by Account.prototype.parse and set as top level property params return new Account(session, data.user)
+			// by Account.prototype.parse and set as the top level property params return new Account(session, data.user)
         })
 };